Do You Live In A Social Or Private Rented Housing?

 Your landlord is obligated by law to ensure your rented home is fit to live in by completing necessary repairs.
 If you have reported the issue and believe you have a valid housing disrepair claim against a landlord for lack of repairs, we are willing to look into your case if you call our helpline.

 What Leads To Housing Disrepair?

-Most housing disrepair by landlords result from poor Maintenance.
+Most housing disrepair by landlords results from poor Maintenance.
 We all deserve to live in a healthy environment that is free of hazards.
-No one can be comfortable living in a poorly maintained property but unfortunately disrepair gets worse overtime, and can lead to more injury.
+No one can be comfortable living in a poorly maintained property but unfortunately, disrepair gets worse overtime, and can lead to more injury.